moeseno/PorcupineTVS/README.md

 -   Standard engines will cancel A and D, snapping your camera to pure W (Forward).

--   **Porcupine** knows D is older.
+-   **PorcupineTVS** knows D is older.
 It honors your commitment to the Right side, but uses A to "trim" your angle, resulting in a smooth, shallow drift at a 22.5° angle.

 ## 🧮 The Math (Why is it called Porcupine?)